DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 If it's problematic to switch nameservers to cloudflare...<br>
-Manually ever 80 days adding TXT record and deleting it, according to docker log instructions.
+Manually ever 80 days adding TXT record and deleting it, according to caddy log instructions.

-Still need to build ourselves as all DNS stuff is packages.
+Still needs to build image ourselves, using some github project.. since of caddy comes only as packages.

 `Dockerfile`
 ```php